The 2024 BBN baryon abundance update: Method and Data

 As far as the theoretical predictions for the light element abundances are concerned, there are two main approaches that modern codes usually adapt, related to the treatment of the underlying nuclear interaction cross sections.
-Either these cross sections are computed from theoretical \textit{ab-initio} computations (such as in the \texttt{PRIMAT} code \cite{Pitrou:2018cgg,Pitrou:2020etk}), or are interpolated from databases of measured values (such as in the \texttt{PArthENoPE} code \cite{Pisanti:2007hk,Consiglio:2017pot,Gariazzo:2021iiu}).\footnote{The code used in \cite{Yeh:2022heq} (which is the basis for the PDG result \cite{ParticleDataGroup:2022pth}) is also based on \textit{ab-initio} calculations (like \texttt{PRIMAT}), descending from the 1999 update \cite{Olive:1999ij} of the Wagoner code \cite{1969ApJS...18..247W}.
-There is also the code AlterBBN \cite{Arbey:2011nf,Arbey:2018zfh}, but it does not yet implement the nuclear reactions at the same level of precision.} For the cosmological abundances of Helium and Deuterium the most important differences between these two approaches are in the Deuterium burning reactions, namely the radiative capture ($dp\gamma$)
+Either the energy/temperature-dependence of these cross sections are computed from theoretical \textit{ab-initio} computations (such as in the \texttt{PRIMAT} code \cite{Pitrou:2018cgg,Pitrou:2020etk}), or are interpolated from databases of measured values (such as in the \texttt{PArthENoPE} code \cite{Pisanti:2007hk,Consiglio:2017pot,Gariazzo:2021iiu}).\footnote{The code used in \cite{Yeh:2022heq} (which is the basis for the PDG result \cite{ParticleDataGroup:2022pth}) descends from the 1999 update \cite{Olive:1999ij} of the Wagoner code \cite{1969ApJS...18..247W}, and uses polynomial fits to the experimental data \cite{Fields:2019pfx}.
+There is also the code AlterBBN \cite{Arbey:2011nf,Arbey:2018zfh}, but it does not yet implement the nuclear reactions at the same level of precision.
+Note that the energy-dependent cross sections can be translated to temperature-dependent rates via an integral (see e.g.~\cite[eq.~(3.14)]{Serpico:2004gx} or \cite[eq.~(2)]{Yeh:2020mgl}).} For the cosmological abundances of Helium and Deuterium the most important differences between these two approaches are in the Deuterium burning reactions, namely the radiative capture ($dp\gamma$)

 and the two transfer reactions ($ddn, ddp$)

 where $n$ is a neutron, $p$ is a proton, $\gamma$ a photon, $\element{2}{H}$ is Deuterium, $\element{3}{H}$ is Tritium, and $\element{3}{He}$ is Helium-3.

 Very recently the LUNA experiment has measured the $dp\gamma$ \cite{Mossa:2020gjc} radiative capture cross section at BBN energies.
 This allowed both methods/codes to update this crucial rate, differences remaining now mostly with the two transfer reactions $ddn$ and $ddp$ (see also \cite{Pitrou:2021vqr}).